alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • As a last resort, the IRS can also get back all or part of the arrears.

-Is there an Alabama Statutes of Limitation on Child Support?
+Is there an Alabama Statute of Limitations on Child Support?

 According to Alabama’s Statutes of Limitation on back Child Supports, enforcement of arrears payment must be done within 20 years from when the judgment was passed concerning the collection of the said arrears.